mixxxdj/website/content/pages/privacy-policy.md

 ## 1. Mixxx Application

-The Mixxx application doesn't require or use any kind of user account, nor does it collect any user data when being used.
+The Mixxx application doesn't require or use any kind of user account, nor does it collect any user data when being used, nor does it use any kind of telemetry.

-Mixxx does not collect any data, nor any telemetry, when Mixxx is being run.
 However, some limited personal information could be collected or shared in 3 precise cases:

 - for metadata retrieval